 The market for providing our services to government agencies can be competitive and subject to rapid change.
 However, given the specialized nature of our services and the programs we serve, the market is difficult for new, unknown competitors.
-The complex nature of competitive bidding and required investment in subject-matter expertise, repeatable processes, and support infrastructure creates significant barriers to entry for potential new competitors unfamiliar with the nature of government procurement.
+The complex nature of competitive bidding and required investment in subject-matter expertise, repeatable processes and support infrastructure creates significant barriers to entry for potential new competitors unfamiliar with the nature of government procurement.

-Our primary competitors in the Health Services Segment in the United States are ACS, a Xerox Company (ACS); EDS, an HP Company and specialized private service providers.
-Our primary competitors in the Human Services Segment market include Serco, Atos Origin, private services and specialized consulting companies and non-profit organizations.
+Our primary competitors in the Health Services Segment market in the United States are Affiliated Computer Services, a Xerox Company; Electronic Data Systems, an HP Company; and specialized private service providers.
+Our primary competitors in the Human Services Segment market include Serco, Atos Origin, Ingeus, other specialized consulting companies and non-profit organizations such as United Way, Goodwill and Catholic Charities.
+In the areas in which we compete, we consider ourselves to be the largest or second largest provider.